- Home to DLR

 A fee is generated per the Fees for Inspections schedule.
 For instance, an individual may change up to nine openings in a home before a permit is generated as the first 40 openings are $1 per opening.
 Opening could be fixtures, receptacles, switches, etc. Therefore you would not be required to pull a permit to change a light or two or four.
 But if you change out 10 or more openings of any combination, a fee of $10 or more would be generated requiring a permit.
 Please note, an installer may request an inspection for any installation whether it generates a $10 fee or not.

-To obtain a Homeowner's Wiring Permit, mail a check for $60 plus $50 per additional inspections over and above the first inspection [$10 permit fee with $50 minimum inspection fee plus $50 per additional inspection (made payable to the South Dakota Electrical Commission) and submit with thee Homeowner Permit Application (Adobe PDF format).
+To obtain a Homeowner's Wiring Permit, mail a check for $60 plus $50 per additional inspections over and above the first inspection [$10 permit fee with $50 minimum inspection fee plus $50 per additional inspection (made payable to the South Dakota Electrical Commission)] and submit with the Homeowner Permit Application (Adobe PDF format).
 You may also remit your application via scan/fax with credit card information.
 Please note, fees are required to be paid before inspections are conducted.